LacunaSoftware/RestPkiRubyClient/README.md

     bundle install

-You can install this gem globally by executing the following command:
+Alternatively, You can install this gem globally by executing the following command:

     gem install rest_pki